This post may contain affiliate links. Please read our disclosure policy.

 Calories in Brussel Sprouts

-Every 1 cup of raw Brussel sprouts contains 38 calories, 0.3g of fat, 8g of carbohydrates and 3g of protein.
+Every 1 cup of raw Brussels sprouts contains 38 calories, 0.3g of fat, 8g of carbohydrates, and 3g of protein.
 They contain 3.3g of dietary fiber.

 Garlic Charred Brussel Sprouts